Reuse, share and upcycle

 Reverse Garbage Queensland (RGQ) is a treasure trove of unique materials to use in your next craft or upcycling project.

-This not-for-profit organisation collects high quality industrial discards, diverting them away from landfill and selling them at a low cost to the general public.
+This not-for-profit organisation collects quality industrial discards, diverting them from landfill and selling them at low cost to the public.

 RGQ regularly hosts waste-focused art workshops and educational talks and tours to suit every age and group.

 Revive Second-hand Fashion Festival

 The Revive Second-hand Fashion Festival returned for its third year on Friday 17 August 2018.
 Revive is a celebration of style, value and eco-friendly virtues of buying pre-loved clothing.
 The event encourages residents to consider how they can make more sustainable fashion choices and support textile recycling, reuse and repair.